Principality of Theodoro: History

-In 1395 the warlord Tamerlane invaded the Crimean peninsula, destroying several towns including Gothia's capital Theodoro.
+In 1395, the warlord Tamerlane invaded the Crimean peninsula, destroying several towns including Gothia's capital Theodoro.
 After his death in 1404 Gothia grew to become one of the most significant powers of the Black Sea, profiting from a period of Genoese instability and the neglect of its Black Sea colonies, but also the rise of the Crimean Khanate.
-In 1432 Gothia sided with Venice against Genoa due to the latter's promise to grant Gothia access to the sea.
+In 1432 Gothia sided with Venice against Genoa due to the former's promise to grant Gothia access to the sea.

 The principality had peaceful relations with the Golden Horde to its north, paying an annual tribute as vassals, but was in constant strife with Genoese Gazaria colonies to the south over access to the coasts and the trade that went through the Crimean harbors.
 A narrow strip of the coastal land from Yamboli (Balaklava) in the west to Allston (Alushta) in the east initially part of the principality soon fell under Genoese control.
 Local Greeks called this region Parathalassia (Παραθαλασσια, "seashore"), while under Genoese rule it was known as Captainship of Gothia.
 After they had lost harbors on the southern coast Theodorites built a new port called Avlita at the mouth of the Chernaya River and fortified it with the fortress of Kalamata (modern Inkerman).

+After the fall of Constantinople in 1453, many Qaraites, who were still Greek-speakers, decided to migrate to Crimea and in particular to the Principality of Theodoro and Chufut-Kale, as Crimea had a familiar Christian Greek culture.